simulamet-host/soccer-dashboard/README.md

 ### Python virtual environment

-We recommend running the commands in a virtual environment.
+It is recommend running the commands in a virtual environment.
 This ensures that the dependencies pulled in for Streamlit don't impact any other Python projects you're working on.
 Exemple of environment management/dependencies:

   - poetry (https://python-poetry.org/)